CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 36 (0x24) for GCN 1.0/1.1; 34 (0x22) for GCN 1.2
 Syntax: S_BFM_B32 SDST, SSRC0, SSRC1
-Description: Make 32-bit bitmask from (SSRC1 & 31) bit that have length (SSRC0 & 31) and
+Description: Make 32-bit bitmask from (SSRC1 & 31) bit that has length (SSRC0 & 31) and
 store it to SDST.
 SCC not touched.
 Operation:
 ```